calvinbui/calvin.me/README.md

 ## Deployment

-Currently deployed using GitHub Actions into GitHub Pages.
+This repo is mirrored by Drone into GitHub.
+GitHub Actions is responsible for building and deploying into GitHub Pages.

 ## Contributing